AlexCharlton/gl-utils/README.md

 - gl-utils-ply: [PLY](http://paulbourke.net/dataformats/ply/) file loading
 - gl-utils-srfi-4: OpenGL-safe numeric vectors

-gl-utils works with OpenGL ES.
-Just define `gles` when compiling. gl-utils will automatically compile with ES support on ARM hardware.
+gl-utils is known to work on Linux, Mac OS X, Windows, and with OpenGL ES. gl-utils will automatically compile with ES support on ARM hardware, or when `gles` is defined during compilation (e.g. `chicken-install -D gles`).

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.